JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_3/index.md

 I am going to create a Category Schema which inherits from BaseModal.

-We need to accept names whose minimum length needs to be 2 characters to max length upto 50.
+We need to accept names whose minimum length needs to be 2 characters to max length up to 50.

 To know more about the Field Types, visit the pydantic documentation : [https://pydantic-docs.helpmanual.io/usage/types/](https://pydantic-docs.helpmanual.io/usage/types/).